 V-rings and waterproof seals degrade over the years, losing their waterproofing abilities.
 As a guideline contact the nearest authorized service station every 3 years.
 If the sliding surfaces of oil seals or V-rings show signs of wear or corrosion, replace them with new ones.
 Sliding surfaces are made of carbon steel, so rain water, condensation and other factors could cause rust to form and spread.
 Because this could lead to oil seal damage, take on-going rust prevention measures.

 8-7 Manually Releasing the Brake

-FB brake (FB-01A1 - FB-05A1 are optional)
+FB-1D, 1E - 3E (FB-01A1 - 05A1 are options)

 To manually release the brake with the power off, operate the brake release mechanism as shown below.